geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 Anyway.

 ##### **Geohot** [[00:15:09](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=909)]
 This is what I mean.
 Those YAML files are not the place to put things in.
-All of that logic needs to be... moved to PyTest.
+All of that logic needs to be.. moved to PyTest.

 ##### **Geohot** [[00:15:19](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=919)]
 Okay.
 Anyway.
 Yeah.
-There's way too much...
-There's way too much, like...
+There's way too much..
+There's way too much, like..
 Yeah.
 Oh.
-Yeah, we just need to...
+Yeah, we just need to..
 Move lots of stuff to unit, and just start deleting stuff.

 ##### **Geohot** [[00:15:38](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=938)]
 Make sure unit's actually working really well.
 Yeah.